 - Past Purchasers - Value Based Lookalike - 1%

 - Broad Targeting (Women)

 With these prospecting audiences, we excluded all past purchasers from the last 30 days, any website traffic over 30 days, and any social engagement over the last 30 days.
-This coincided with the rollout of new product which occurred in 30 day cycles.
+This coincided with the rollout of a new product that occurred in 30-day cycles.

 After proving out the initial concept, we then began to split our campaigns into categories to further diversify the ads that our users would see.
 This split changed our prospecting and remarketing targeting to focus on:

 Unlike most brands, with the high ROAS that we were creating, we were not worried about the overlapping of audiences.
 Instead, we focused on keeping that diversity.

 An In-House Handoff